insin/DOMBuilder/docs/htmlmode.rst

-Since we know which elements have event handlers and what their ids are, we can use that information to fetch the corresponding DOM Elements and reister the event handlers - you can do just that using :js:func:`MockElement.addEvents()`::
+Since we know which elements have event handlers and what their ids are, we can use that information to fetch the corresponding DOM Elements and register the event handlers - you can do just that using :js:func:`MockElement.addEvents()`::

    article.addEvents()